Ryan Reynolds Honors John Candy On 25th Anniversary Of His Death

 — Scott Weinberg (@scottEweinberg) March 3, 2019

 John Candy – yes, that was his real name – was born in Ontario in 1950.
-He did some TV and movie acting in Canada throughout the 1970s, but got his big break when he joined the Toronto company of Second City, which was featured as part ofthe TV sketch series SCTV in the early 1980s.
+He did some TV and movie acting in Canada throughout the 1970s but got his big break when he joined the Toronto company of Second City, which was featured as part of the TV sketch series SCTV in the early 1980s.

 This led to roles in movies, including a small part in The Blues Brothers in 1980.
 This began a run of parts in memorable comedies, such as Stripes and National Lampoon’s Vacation.
 He got a memorable supporting role as Tom Hanks’ friend in 1984’s Splash.
 This was followed by a run of big parts in films written and/or directed by John Hughes, including Planes, Trains & Automobiles, The Great Outdoors, and Uncle Buck.
 He also had the small part in the Hughes-written megahit Home Alone.